◊◊◊◊

 1 teaspoon salt

 Place 4 chicken breasts in the bottom of the crock-pot.
 Sprinkle with half of the paprika and salt.
-Then, cover with a layer of zucchini and onions.
+Cover chicken with a layer of zucchini and onions.
 Add the oil, sprinkle generously with the rest of the paprika and salt.
 Pour the cup of water into the crock pot (down the side to not wash the paprika away).
 Cook on low temperature 6-8 hours.

 Fiesta Chicken